sherlock-audit/2022-11-bullvbear/README.md

 `settleContract(Order calldata order, uint tokenId)`

-Only available for User who is Bear in the Contract (= matched Order), before the Contract expiration (`order.expiry`)
+This method is only available to an User who is Bear in the Contract (= matched Order), before the Contract expiration (`order.expiry`)

 When calling this method, BvbProtocol will retrieve the token specified by the Bear and send it to the Bull.
 It will also send `order.premium` and `order.collateral` to the Bear.